Honolulu Bulky Item Collection Pilot

 Drop-off options: If you are unable to wait until the next available appointment, drop-off options are available every day.
 Additionally, Keehi Transfer Station on Middle Street accepts combustible bulky items (no appliances) and household waste.
 Listing of Convenience Centers and Transfer Stations, hours and guidelines for use.

-To schedule an appointment, provide your information in the tool below:
+To schedule an appointment enter your address in the tool below:

 Enforcement/Education: During this pilot program, Refuse Inspectors will be dispatched to the pilot areas to ensure the public is properly following the new bulky item collection rules and procedures.
 Public education and outreach will be the primary focus to encourage compliance prior to warnings or violations being issued.